opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set JVM heap memory threshold

 Sets a circuit breaker that checks JVM heap memory usage before running an ML task.
-If it exceeds the threshold, OpenSearch triggers a circuit breaker and throws an exception to maintain optimal performance.
+If the heap usage exceeds the threshold, OpenSearch triggers a circuit breaker and throws an exception to maintain optimal performance.

 Values are based on the percentage of JVM heap memory available.
 When set to `0`, no ML tasks will run.
 When set to `100`, the circuit breaker closes and no threshold exists.